GerbenWelter/helm-chart-mirror/README.md

 ## Authentication

 To authenticate to the source and/or destination registries a standard `auth.json` must be provided.
 By default it will try to load it from `/etc/helm-chart-mirror/auth.json`.
 An alternative file can be specified using the `HELM_CHART_MIRROR_OCI_CREDENTIALS` environment variable.

+## Supported platforms

+Helm-chart-mirror is tested on Linux and macOS.